27th January 2021

 What Are The Benefits Of Treatment Abroad?

 Leaving an environment full of familiar stressors and temptations can have a beneficial effect on treatment, and Portugal is a great place to recover from the traumas related to addiction.
 It’s a picturesque country with a lovely Mediterranean climate.
 It’s dotted with quaint villages, ancient ruins, majestic castles, and miles of beautiful coastline.
 And there are few regions better suited to recovering your health than Portugal’s sun-drenched Alentejo region.
 A land of rolling hills and vast plains, the Alentejo offers visitors the opportunity to recover their health and connections to the natural world by riding horses, watching birds, stargazing, hiking, and cycling.
-Many Spanish visitors are especially appreciative of the temperate climate, peaceful lifestyle, and delicious regional fare, all while feeling at home with a climate, culture, and society that is familiar enough to feel welcoming.
-All this, while enjoying a rehab facility that rivals a luxurious resort or hotel for a fraction of the cost of treatment back home.
+Many Spanish visitors are especially appreciative of the temperate climate, peaceful lifestyle, and delicious regional fare, all while feeling at home with a climate, culture, and society that is familiar enough to feel welcome.
+All this, while enjoying a spain rehab center facility that rivals a luxurious resort or hotel for a fraction of the cost of treatment back home.
 You’ll disconnect from a toxic environment and share amazing new experiences with people from all around the world!

 2) Privacy